 I am sure this sounds counter intuitive to a lot of people in events but I believe exhibitions should not be about selling.
 The selling part should take part after you have spoken to someone and made a good enough impression that they remember you and your involvement at the show.
 HotelMap had friendly staff, handing out business cards and scanning attendees for follow up, but they were not “directly” selling like almost all the other exhibitors.
 They took a different approach.

 HotelMap wanted to demonstrate to visitors at the show that their job was to think about and help the organiser, and they did this though the use of their stand.
 The contextual marketing approach was brilliant.
 As you sat there having a rest and recharging your phone, while colouring in the flag of your home country, you were soaking up HotelMap’s messages: we are all about helping organisers.
 No one was selling to you (well not that you noticed it anyway).

 This is brilliant best practice exhibition stuff and I’ve been talking about this for over five years.
 There are simple things we can do to fix exhibitions.

 Exhibitions and how to stand out

 Creating more of these “sponsored spaces” is the future for exhibitions.
 It is not only how a company stands out but it is also how organisers can make their whole exhibition stand out.
 Exhibition organisers have to make their exhibitions pull attendees to them, rather than push them there.
 We have to create spaces, or encourage our exhibitors to create spaces where attendees can relax, recharge and enjoy themselves.
-Organisers have to find the savvy businesses (there’s an equivalent to a Hotelmap in every industry) that understand that exhibitions are not about the hard sell anymore.
+Organisers have to find the savvy businesses (there’s an equivalent to a HotelMap in every industry) that understands that exhibitions are not about the hard sell anymore.
 Visitors are people too.
 And people want to spend time in more relaxed environments.
 Exhibitions have to keep up and really try to stand out.